petraratkai/ISSIE_DrawBlock/README-tl319.md

 singleWireRadialView  - Explicitly shown in demo - Uses the SVG command to generate the ReactElements that render the entire radial wire as well as rendering the bit width text.
 There is some incorrect behaviour in this function, due to the fact that the rendered arcs are all of radius 5.
 Specifically whenever there are 3 segments and the middle segment has a length of less than 5 the two arcs will cross one another and subsequently be joined by another straight line.
 This however is a relatively minor problem as the issue is likely to only come up when specifically attempting to recreate it.

 view - Implicitly shown in demo - Calls singleWire_____View on each wire in the model, according to the Model.Type

+**Specific explanation of renderJumpSegment and renderModernSegment** These functions work by recieving the start and end position of a segment as well as a list of any jumps / intersections along the segment respectively.
+Since jumps and intersections can only be on horizontal segments we only need to consider the x coordinates along the segment.
+For every element in the IntersectCoordinateList an arc or a circle is created that is centred around the start position + the element in the IntersectCoordinateList.
+Subsequently the functions create straight horizontal lines that fill the gap between each of the circles or arcs along the segment.

 ## Extensions